4 Ruedas Magazine: Content

 The magazine publishes every year the "Modelos ####" (e.g. Modelos 2007, published in October 2006).
 It is an article that shows the new car models that will arrive in Mexico within the next year.

 Editorial

-The only editorial director of this magazine has been Alejandro Guilbert P. since 1994; he is now a director for the Mexican car magazine Cars México and YouTube Chanel Carsmexico TV.
+The only editorial director of this magazine has been Alejandro Guilbert P. since 1994; he is now a director for the Mexican car magazine Cars México and YouTube channel Carsmexico TV.